 The framework for a productive hive is already in place for most students, but we need to acknowledge the individuals and define their role to maximize their contributions.
 Schools play a critical role in this process, as research shows many parents take cues directly from the school regarding how involved they are expected to be in their child’s learning process (Hoover-Dempsey and Sandler, 2005).

 Many schools tend to focus their communication on what’s happening inside the classroom, but learning opportunities can also be found in the community, on the playing field, and even at the dinner table.
-Schools can impact students in a multitude of ways by helping parents recognize the people, places and experiences that can serve as learning opportunities and increase engagement.
+Schools can impact students in a multitude of ways by helping parents recognize the people, places and experiences that can serve as learning opportunities to increase engagement.
 Consider the following:

 - Frequent family meals are associated with positive behavior, better academic performance and better physical and mental health (Child Trends, Family Meals 2012).